-The Treens not only brought the idea of the reptilian into a science fiction environment, but it also really cemented the idea of them as total monsters too and thus for a long while after the Treens the Reptilians would generally be go to guys for a villain in sci fi.
+The Treens not only brought the idea of the reptilian into a science fiction environment, but also really cemented the idea of them as total monsters too and thus for a long while after the Treens, the Reptilians would generally be go to guys for a villain in sci fi.

 We’re not so different you and I: The Gorn